 A major purchase like buying a diamond should not be rushed.
-It should actually be the result of self-education and then narrowing down the qualities in a diamond are most important to you.
-Your principle concern is likely, “Is this a real diamond, and if so, what is the quality?”
-You’ll want to know that your diamond is correctly identified as presented to you in the store.
+It should actually be the result of self-education and then narrowing down the qualities in a diamond that are most important to you.
+Your principal concern is likely, "Is this a real diamond, and if so, what is the quality?"
+You'll want to know that your diamond is correctly identified as presented to you in the store.
 A GIA report is one way to understand exactly what you are buying.

 Why We Need a Diamond Report

 How do we accomplish the rather complex task of understanding a diamond's quality?
 A diamond grading is one important tool.
 Several labs across the United States and abroad are made available to consumers for this purpose.
 Importantly, a diamond is offered for sale without having a grading report does not mean that it is not a good stone, or is not even genuine.
 But having a grading report — especially for the consumer — provides a huge advantage and brings peace of mind.
 You can compare and contrast pricing for similar diamonds based on the report for your stone.
 It can also help when you go to 'trade up' for a larger stone in the future or even if you want to sell your diamond at a later date.
 And it's essential if you want to insure your diamond jewelry.

 Start at the Top